strvcom/strv-backend-go-background/readme.md

   Observer: observer.Slog{},
 })

-// Schedule a one-off task - the task will run only once (except if it fails and has a retry policy) oneoff := task.Task{
+// Executes a one-off task - the task will run only once (except if it fails and has a retry policy) oneoff := task.Task{
   Type: task.TypeOneOff,
   Fn: func(ctx context.Context) error {